nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 **MSS**

 1. User requests to view all completed tasks.
-2. App shows a list of all the completed tasks.
+2. App shows a list of all the completed tasks. <br>
 Use case ends.

 **Extensions**

 2a.
 There are no completed tasks.
 > 2a1.
-App shows message to user and displays an empty list to user.
+App shows message to user and displays an empty list to user. <br>
 > Use case ends.

 ####Use case: Set save directory